TelegraphCreative/abodu-fed/site/content/pages/index.md

     - /assets/Prelim-unit/3-min.PNG
   photo_with_content_block__heading: 'How It Feels'
   photo_with_content_block__subheading: 'Timeless, Considered Design.'
-  photo_with_content_block__copy: 'With the help of our Scandinavian architects, we''ve spent thousands of hours poring over every inch of your Abodu to make sure it''s the just-right small space.
-All you need to do is select your finishes, and tell us where you want it.'
+  photo_with_content_block__copy: 'With our partners at Koto, we''ve spent thousands of hours considering and detailing every inch of your Abodu to make sure it''s the perfect backyard home- that can be customized to your liking.'
-  photo_with_content_block__quote: 'Abodu is the perfect living space.
-We collaborated with Abodu to marry our award winning small space design expertise with California''s coastal influence to develop a backyard home that is both beautiful and functional.'
+  photo_with_content_block__quote: 'We have collaborated closely with Abodu to marry our award-winning design expertise with California''s coastal influence to develop a backyard home that is both beautiful and functional.'
-  photo_with_content_block__quoted: 'Johnathon Little, Koto Design (formerly of Snohetta)'
+  photo_with_content_block__quoted: 'Johnathon Little, Koto Design (formerly of Snøhetta)'
 how_its_built__fields:
   how_its_built__button:
     url: /product